react-z/react-count-down/README.md

 # react-count-down

-react-count-down is a simple count down component using react.js.
+react-count-down is a simple count down component using react.

 ## Installation